Ten simple ways to get into the Christmas spirit

 Seeing is believing, so you’ve got to start by watching Christmas movies.
-From the classic animations and family comedies to romantic feel-goods, there’s a Christmas movie for every night of December – if you’re dedicated enough, and have the data for it.
+From the classic animations and family comedies to romantic feel-goods, there’s a Christmas movie for every night of December – if you’re dedicated enough, and have the mobile data for it.

 Here are a few for you to consider: